Macroevolution.

 Summary

-• An adaptive radiation is an event in which a lineage rapidly diversifies from an ancestral one
+• An adaptive radiation is an event in which a lineage rapidly diversifies from an ancestor.

-• Rates of evolutionary are thought to be elevated at the start of these events in many instances.
+• Rates of evolution are thought to be elevated at the start of these events in many instances.

 5 – (Palaeo) Evo Devo